-A sex crime is considered a serious offense that can have lifelong repercussions, and a false conviction for a sex crime has the potential of serious consequences on the life of the person erroneously found guilty.
+A sex crime is considered a serious offense that can have lifelong repercussions, and a false conviction has the potential of serious consequences on the life of the person erroneously found guilty.

-If you are charged or anticipate being charged with a sex crime in Arlington, retaining an Arlington sex crimes attorney who can help you to familiarize yourself with the relevant legal statutes is the first step on the road to protecting your future.
+If you are charged or anticipate being charged with illegal sexual behavior, retaining an Arlington sex crimes attorney who can help you to familiarize yourself with the relevant legal statutes is the first step in building a defense.
 En Español.

 When most people think about what constitutes a sex crime, the first type of acts that typically come to mind are non-consensual or forced physical acts, such as rape and sexual assault.

 Sex crime offenses that involve minors often have harsher punishment and different elements when the person against whom these crimes were committed was under a certain age.
 For example, if a person engaged in the sex act with a child under 13 or caused a child to engage in that act with another person, there is a special charge for forcible sodomy of a minor and that is punished more harshly than just forcible sodomy.
 Criminal acts that can bring sex crime charges in the Commonwealth include:

 A lawyer in Arlington could help you build a defense if any type of sex crime.